All-in-One X/Twitter Scraper

 Mode 10: Data Extractor (x-data-extractor)

 Lightweight tweet scraper for extracting data from tweet URLs.
-Same output as Mode 1 but billed as extractor-result.
+Same output as Mode 1.
 No login cookies required.

 Input Example